krisztianszenasi/chia-monitor/README.md

 RPC_ROOT=http://localhost
 ```

-Copy these lines into your `.env`.
-It should be at the root of the `chia-rest` app.
+Copy these lines into your `.env` and set the required variables to the appropriate values.
+The file has to be made at the root of the `chia-rest` app.

 ## Android Studio